Dismiss Modal

 CONGENITAL HEART DISEASE (CHD)

-Throughout the month, Children’s is raising awareness about CHD and promoting the work done by the medical professionals at the Pediatric and Congenital Heart Center of Alabama.
-There are opportunities for anyone interested in supporting the center.
+Throughout February, Children’s is raising awareness about CHDs and promoting the work done by the medical team at the Pediatric and Congenital Heart Center of Alabama.

 Events and Promotions: